 How it is being celebrated today

-The various happenings are linked by the International Women’s Day website, which also declares a national theme.
+Some various happenings are linked by the International Women’s Day website, which also declares a national theme.
 In 2019 International Women’s Day theme is #BalanceforBetter.

-While it is widely acknowledged, many critical voices point out to the problematic features of Women’s Day.
+While it is widely acknowledged, many critical voices point out the problematic features of Women’s Day.
 One such criticism points to its consumerist nature, which like Valentine’s Day, was co-opted by capitalism and big corporations to encourage people to spend money on unnecessary shopping.

 New reasons to stay